 Reheating soups, stews and saucy dishes in a pot is super easy, but not so much for things like fried rice or stir-frys that are prone to sticking.
 Don't be afraid to add some liquid.
 I find olive oil, coconut oil, almond milk, chicken or vegetable broth, or even water work extremely well.
 Add a few tablespoons at a time, cook over low-medium heat and stir frequently.

 3. Steam foods that tend to get sticky, like rice and pasta.

 Steaming is a surprisingly efficient way to bring those cold, dry leftovers back to life.
 If you don't own a steamer or steaming basket, you can even elevate a heat-safe container in a covered pot of boiling water (i.e. Pyrex container, pie pan, foil pan, etc.).
 Just be sure to elevate it using the ring from a mason jar lid.
-This works well for vegetables, rice, quinoa and plain pastas.
+This works well for vegetables, rice, quinoa and plain pasta.

 4. Repurpose leftovers to create a new dish.

 Use and warm up your leftover ingredients in new recipes.
-Leftover brown rice or quinoa can be used in a fried rice, stir-fry or even added to soup.
+Leftover brown rice or quinoa can be used in fried rice, stir-fry or even added to soup.
 Leftover roast or chicken would be perfect in soup, sandwiches or stir-fried with veggies.

 5. Get a toaster oven instead of a new microwave.

 If you're thinking of investing in a new appliance, it should be a toaster oven.
 Perfect for smaller dishes like leftovers and cooking in hot summer weather.
 You also save some time not having to preheat a larger oven.
 Most foods that retain their shape such as casseroles, lasagna and pizza, warm up beautifully in the toaster oven.

 6. No toaster oven?
 Use your oven broiler for a quick blast.